PurplePenguin4102/MrRoboto/README.md

 4. Get a file called "My Project-(numbers).json"
 5. Copy that file's contents into textbox and click "Add Key"

+It'll be stored in the app's local directory - ~/AppData/Local/Packages/(app guid)/JsonKey.json

 First million characters are free to translate with.
 Google probably charges for the rest